Augmented reality (or AR) lets you deliver immersive, engaging experiences that seamlessly blend virtual objects with the real world.

 Avoid trying to precisely align objects with the edges of detected surfaces.
 In AR, surface boundaries are approximations that may change as people's surroundings are further analyzed.

 Incorporate plane classification information to inform object placement.
 For example, only let people place a virtual piece of furniture on a plane that's classified as “floor,” or require a plane to be classified as “table” in order to place a virtual game board.

 Let people use direct manipulation to interact with objects when possible.
 It’s more immersive and intuitive when people can interact with onscreen 3D objects by touching them directly, than by using indirect controls in screen space.
 However, in situations where people are moving around as they use your app, indirect controls can work better.

 Let people directly interact with virtual objects using standard, familiar gestures.
 For example, consider supporting a single-finger drag gesture for moving objects, and a two-finger rotation gesture for spinning objects.
-For guidance, see Gestures.
+For guidance, see Touchscreen gestures.

 In general, keep interactions simple.
 Touch gestures are inherently two-dimensional, but an AR experience involves the three dimensions of the real world.
 Consider the following approaches to simplifying user interactions with virtual objects.